 What are similar data types to Store Location Data?

 Store Location Data is similar to Business Listings Data, Electric Vehicle Charging Stations Data, POI Visitation Data, Restaurant Location Data, and Business Location Data.
-These data categories are commonly used for Store Visit Tracking and Store Location Data analytics.
+These data categories are commonly used for Store Visit Tracking and Retail Intelligence.